Qudexy XR®Topamax®Trokendi XR®

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Tablets should be stored at room temperature and away from excess heat and moisture (not in the bathroom).
-Sprinkle capsules should be stored at or below 77 °F (25 °C).
-Never store broken tablets or mixtures of sprinkles and soft food.
+Tablets and extended-release capsules should be stored at room temperature and away from excess heat and moisture (not in the bathroom).
+Sprinkle capsules should be stored at or below 77°F (25°C).
+Never store broken tablets, capsules, or mixtures of sprinkles and soft food.
 These should be used right away or discarded.
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.